Mary Elizabeth Lease: Split with Populists

 Lease was a leader of the anti-fusion faction within the party who opposed merger with the Democratic Party.
-Lease began drifting away from the Populist Party after Populist Governor Lorenzo D. Lewelling was elected into office.
+She began drifting away from the Populist Party after Populist Governor Lorenzo D. Lewelling was elected into office.
 By November 1893, she was reported to have openly criticized the Lewelling administration, only to deny it in an interview several days later.

 It would seem that the first interview reflected her true feelings.
 By December 1893, Lewelling attempted to have her removed from the board of charities, a position to which he originally had appointed her.
 Lease felt the attempt to have her removed stemmed from her determination to have women's suffrage and temperance as her main focus at the Populist Party's next state convention.
 Her public outrage at the attempt to remove her prompted other Populist parties to distance themselves from her.

 By 1896, Lease had become alienated from the Populist Party, and historian Gene Clanton cites her split with the Populist Party as being a major contributor to the Populist party's defeat in 1894.

-Despite her fallout with—and the eventual destruction of—the Populist Party, Lease felt that their work and efforts were ultimately rewarded with the election of Theodore Roosevelt and the national push for reforms that she had championed years earlier: "In these later years I have seen, with gratification, that my work in the good old Populist days was not in vain.
+Despite her fallout with — and the eventual destruction of — the Populist Party, Lease felt that their work and efforts were ultimately rewarded with the election of Theodore Roosevelt and the national push for reforms that she had championed years earlier:

+"In these later years I have seen, with gratification, that my work in the good old Populist days was not in vain.
 The Progressive party has adopted our platform, clause for clause, plank by plank.
 Note the list of reforms which we advocated which are coming into reality.
 Direct election of senators is assured.
 Public utilities are gradually being removed from the hands of the few and placed under the control of the people who use them.
 Women suffrage is now almost a national issue...

 The seed we sowed out in Kansas did not fall on barren ground."

 Later life

+In 1896, she moved to New York City where she wrote for the New York World.
+In addition, she worked as an editor for the National Encyclopedia of American Biography.

-She divorced her husband in 1902 and spent the rest of her life with one or another of her children in the East until her death in 1933.
+She divorced her husband in 1902 and spent the rest of her life with one or another of her children in the East until her death.

-Literary scholar Brian Attebery claimed Mary Elizabeth Lease to have been the model for Dorothy in L. Frank Baum's The Wonderful Wizard of Oz.

-Famous quotes

-"Wall Street owns the country.
-It is no longer a government of the people, by the people, and for the people, but a government of Wall Street, by Wall Street and for Wall Street...
-Our laws are the output of a system which clothes rascals in robes and honesty in rags..."
+Lease died in Callicoon, New York on October 29, 1933.